phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/write.md

 If you want different icons for different resolutions, you should _not_ use this API method.
-Instead, include the different icon files in your application package and specify their use in your [config.xml file](/docs/config-xml).
+Instead, include the different icon files in your application package and specify their use in your `config.xml` file, as detailed in the Configuration Reference.

 The response has a `201` created status, and the application is queued for building: